the discovery center

 All key teachers at The Discovery Center are trained in first aid and CPR and receive refresher training on a yearly basis.

-Parents should not administer over-the-counter medications to mask symptoms prior to bringing a child to the center (nor request the staff to do so while the child is in attendance), but rather to provide comfort along with a prescription medication or in cases of allergies, teething pain, immunizations, or other minor ailments.
+Parents should not administer over-the-counter medications to mask symptoms prior to bringing a child to the center, nor request the staff to do so while the child is in attendance.
+Over-the-counter medication will only be used to provide comfort along with a prescription medication or in cases of allergies, teething pain, immunizations or other minor ailments, as requested through the child's pediatrician.

-In order to keep medications and similar items out of the reach of all children, such items are kept in the classroom office, above the refrigerator, or in another specified area within each classroom.
+In order to keep medications and similar items out of the reach of all children, such items are kept out of reach in the classroom office, above the refrigerator, or in another specified area within each classroom, not in children's cubbies or backpacks.

 For children who are still in diapers when they enter The Discovery Center program, parents must provide disposable diapers and wipes as needed for their child.
 Diapering is done in a designated diapering area located just off the office/observation space of each classroom using a mat that is sanitized after each diaper change.
 Often, those children who are in the process of toilet training are changed in the bathroom area using a standing position that is more comfortable for them.
 Teachers and children will wash their hands after each diapering.
 Each classroom has a routine for diapering and toilet training that fits naturally with the schedule, the child, and routine of the day.
 Toilet training is planned cooperatively between classroom teachers and parent(s) so that the toilet routine established is consistent between the center and the child's home.
 Toilet training begins when the child demonstrates both the desire and ability to proceed.